x249/erp/README.md

-# x249-erp

-> x249 Enterprise Resource Planning
+# Enterprise Resource Planning Web App

+> Built with Nuxt and Vuetify

+A simple ERP implementation that is easily customisable.
+Made for small to medium businesses.

 ## Build Setup